You are more than your trauma.

 Some coach sports teams, draw or paint, landscape beautiful outdoor spaces, knit and sew, hike, cook, teach a class, or design websites.

 Small accomplishments count too.
-Some make a mean sandwich, read one or two books a month, or take fantastic photos on their phones.
+Some make a yummy sandwich, read one or two books a month, or take fantastic photos on their phones.

 Sometimes, these skills bring in additional income, which is amazing.
 But most don't.
 People are doing them because they love to.
 Their lives are richer and fuller.